ceph/go-ceph/contrib/implements/README.md

 ## Build

-In the go-ceph repository run `make implmeents` to create a standalone binary for the `implements` cli tool.
+In the go-ceph repository run `make implements` to create a standalone binary for the `implements` cli tool.

 ## Run